-- The heating circuit's initial temperature is controlled by the temperature control. - The power of the outdoor unit is modulated according to flow heating temperature via the "inverter" compressor. - Control of the electrical back-up heating - - The daily timer program enables you to define the periods for comfortable or reduced ambient temperature. - Summer/winter mode switchover is automatic. - Control of the supplementary boiler\ (options). - The room thermostat (option)\: provides a corrective action for the temperature control. - Control of a second heating circuit\. - Domestic hot water\: Heating time program, control of the operation of the DHW circulation pump. - Managing the cooling\. - Control of swimming pool heating\. - \ If the heat pump is equipped with optional equipment and the associated kits.
+- The heating circuit's initial temperature is controlled by the temperature control. - The power of the outdoor unit is modulated according to flow heating temperature via the "Inverter" compressor. - Control of the electrical back-up heating - The daily timer program enables you to define the periods for comfortable or reduced ambient temperature. - Summer/winter mode switchover is automatic. - Control of the supplementary boiler (options). - The room thermostat (option): provides a corrective action for the temperature control. - Control of a second heating circuit. - Domestic hot water: Heating time program, control of the operation of the DHW circulation pump. - Managing the cooling. - Control of swimming pool heating. - If the heat pump is equipped with optional equipment and the associated kits.

-Protection functions
+• Protection functions

-- Anti-legionella cycle for domestic hot water. - Frost protection: Frost protection cuts in if the lowtemperature point of the heating circuit falls below 5 °C (provided that the heat pump's electrical power supply is not interrupted).
+- Anti-legionella cycle for domestic hot water. - Frost protection: Frost protection cuts in if the low-temperature point of the heating circuit falls below 5°C.

-Domestic hot water (DHW) operating principle
+• Domestic hot water (DHW) operating principle

-Two domestic hot water (DHW) temperatures can be parametered: nominal temperature (line 1610 to 55 °C) and reduced temperature (line 1612 to 40 °C).
+Two domestic hot water (DHW) temperatures can be parametered: nominal temperature (line 1610 to 55°C) and reduced temperature (line 1612 to 40°C).